-Any telephone call, not conducted by independent expenditure, which expressly advocates for or against a candidate, requires prior written authorization by the candidate.
-A copy of such written authorization must be placed on file with the qualifying officer by the candidate prior to the time the calls commence.
+Any telephone call or text message, not conducted by independent expenditure, supporting or opposing a candidate or ballot proposal, requires prior written authorization by the candidate or sponsor of the ballot proposal that the call or text message supports.
+A copy of such written authorization must be placed on file with the qualifying officer by the candidate or sponsor of the ballot proposal prior to the time the calls or text messages commence.